anaticulae/protoerror/docs/releases/backlog.rst

 * Add multiple advice
 * Add selective advice which are platform dependent, for example give different advice when using MSWord instead of Latex.
+* create more location constructor for words etc.